AlexeyPechnikov/pygmtsar/README.txt

    If you are a developer you may also want to add --enable-debug so you can run the programs in a visual debugger.
-   Note: If you ever decide to move the orbits directory then you must also reconfigure GMT5SAR.
+   Note: If you ever decide to move the orbits directory then you must also reconfigure GMTSAR.

 5) To build all executables, type make